pkhuong/pkhuong.github.io/source/_posts/2021-01-11-stuff-your-logs.markdown

 \\(\mathtt{blen}_{\{1, 2\}} \in [0, 252]\\).
 Again, if the block
 size is the maximum encodable size, \\(253^2 - 1 = 64008\\), we
-have literal data followed by the next block; otherwise, we must append a `0xfe 0xfd` stuff sequence to the output before moving on to the next block.
+have literal data followed by the next block; otherwise, we must append a `0xfe 0xfd` sequence to the output before moving on to the next block.

 The encoding algorithm is only a bit more complex than for the original COBS scheme.

-Assume the data to encode is suffixed with an artificial two-byte stuff sequence `0xfe 0xfd`.
+Assume the data to encode is suffixed with an artificial two-byte reserved sequence `0xfe 0xfd`.

-For the first block, look for the stuff sequence in the first 252 bytes.
-If we find it, emit its position (must be less than 251) in one byte, then all the data bytes up to but not including the stuff sequence, and enter regular encoding after the stuff sequence.
+For the first block, look for the reserved sequence in the first 252 bytes.
+If we find it, emit its position (must be less than 251) in one byte, then all the data bytes up to but not including the reserved sequence, and enter regular encoding after the reserved sequence.
 If the sequence isn't in the first block, emit `252`, followed by 252 bytes of data, and enter regular encoding after those bytes.

-For regular (all but the first) blocks, look for the stuff sequence in the next 64008 bytes.
-If we find it, emit the sequence's byte offset (must be less than 64008) in little-endian radix 253, followed by the data up to but not including the stuff sequence, and skip that sequence before encoding the rest of the data.
-If we don't find the stuff sequence, emit 64008 in radix 253 (`0xfc 0xfc`), copy the next 64008 bytes of data, and encode the rest of the data without skipping anything.
+For regular (all but the first) blocks, look for the reserved sequence in the next 64008 bytes.
+If we find it, emit the sequence's byte offset (must be less than 64008) in little-endian radix 253, followed by the data up to but not including the reserved sequence, and skip that sequence before encoding the rest of the data.
+If we don't find the reserved sequence, emit 64008 in radix 253 (`0xfc 0xfc`), copy the next 64008 bytes of data, and encode the rest of the data without skipping anything.

-Remember that we conceptually padded the data with a stuff sequence at the end.
+Remember that we conceptually padded the data with a reserved sequence at the end.
 This means we'll always observe that we fully consumed the input data at a block boundary.
-When we encode the block that stops at the artificial stuff sequence, we stop (and frame with a stuff sequence to delimit a record boundary).
+When we encode the block that stops at the artificial reserved sequence, we stop (and frame with a reserved sequence to delimit a record boundary).

-You can find our [MIT-licensed implementation in this gist](https://gist.github.com/pkhuong/79054e80d672a8c23d8005ee0aa352c9#file-word_stuff-c).
+You can find our [implementation in the stuffed-record-stream repository](https://github.com/backtrace-labs/stuffed-record-stream/blob/main/src/word_stuff.c).

 When writing short records, we already noted that the encoding step is often equivalent to adding a one-byte size prefix.
 In fact, we can